 Legal Abortions Are Safer Than Illegal Abortions

-It is further known that prohibing abortion does not mean no abortions will occur.
-It means only
+It is further known that prohibing abortion does not mean abortions will cease to occur.
+It means

 Studies have shown that abortion

 rates are about the same in countries where it’s legal as they are in countries where it is

 banned — about 31 abortions for every 100 live births.

 globally, you’re far more likely to encounter an “unsafe abortion” in countries